nvkelso/golden-ratio/README.md

 We proxy which tiles are important by looking at:

+* Twitter Geocoded tweets
 * Flickr photo sharing
 * GeoIP addresses
-* Twitter Geocoded tweets
 * General population density

-This first version is just for Flickr proxy.
+This first version is just for Twitter proxy.

 The data you want is in:

-* data/flickr_bbox.tsv
+* data/twitter_bbox.tsv

-Initial version uses Flickr photo density "binary world" bounding boxes curtesey of Eric Fischer.
+Initial version uses Twitter geotagged tweet density "binary world" bounding boxes curtsey of Eric Fischer.

 http://www.flickr.com/photos/walkingsf/6159680639/in/photostream/